-Children are encouraged to practise fine and gross motor skills, with a good range of construction toys in the classroom.
+Children are encouraged to practise fine and gross motor skills, with a good range of construction toys both in the classroom and in the outdoor learning area

 Planning takes account of each individual child's learning requirements with the aim of setting realistic and challenging expectations for all.
 Assessment is on-going and a thorough programme of evidenced observations is undertaken which includes input from girls, parents and teachers.
 Tapestry is used to collate this evidence.
-In accordance with regulations the EYFS Profile is completed in the year in which a pupil reaches five years of age, and no later than 30th June in that term.
+In accordance with regulations, the EYFS Profile is completed in the year in which a pupil reaches five years of age, and no later than 30th June in that term.